 PUPPY SOCIALIZATION CHECKLIST

 Record your puppy’s reaction to the new things he sees on your checklist.
-Using the chart and scoring system below, focus first on any areas where your puppy receives a 1.
-Then work on the 2’s until your socialization checklist is full of 3’s—he’s seen it all and he loves it all.
+Using the chart and scoring system below, focus first on any areas where your puppy receives a 1-3.
+Then work on the 4’s until your socialization checklist is full of 5’s—he’s seen it all and he loves it all.

 Socialization can be a bit overwhelming.
 But always keep in mind that you are raising your Miniature Schnauzer pup to be a confident, happy, well-behaved companion.